"""

 The DeVeny spectrograph was built at Kitt Peak National Observatory (KPNO)

-and 84-inch telescopes there before being retired; Lowell Observatory acquired
+and 84-inch telescopes there before being retired.
+Lowell Observatory acquired

-the spectrograph from KPNO on indefinite loan in 1998.
-A new CCD camera was
+the spectrograph from KPNO on indefinite loan in 1998 and renamed the

-built for it, and the instrument was further modified for installation on the
+A new CCD camera was built for it, and the spectrograph was further modified

-72-inch Perkins telescope in 2005.
-Following 8 years of service there, it was
+for installation on the 72-inch Perkins telescope in 2005.
+Following 8 years of

-removed in 2013 for upgrades for installation on the Lowell Discovery Telescope
+service there, it was removed in 2013 for upgrades for installation on the

-(LDT) instrument cube.
-It has been in service since February 2015.
-The
+been in service at LDT since February 2015.
+The spectrograph was designed for

 .. include:: ../include/links.rst